xtensor-stack/xtensor/docs/source/expression.rst

 ------------------

 If you have to force the evaluation of an xexpression for some reason (for example, you want to have all results in memory to perform a sort or use external BLAS functions) then you can use ``xt::eval`` on an xexpression.
-Evaluating will either return an rvalue to a newly allocated container in the case of a xexpression, or a reference to a container in case you are evaluating a ``xarray`` or ``xtensor``.
-Note that, in order to avoid copies, you should use an universal reference on the lefthand side (``auto&&``).
+Evaluating will either return a *rvalue* to a newly allocated container in the case of an xexpression, or a reference to a container in case you are evaluating a ``xarray`` or ``xtensor``.
+Note that, in order to avoid copies, you should use a universal reference on the lefthand side (``auto&&``).
 For example:

 .. code::